We provide a comprehensive Service Package to all our Clients – Suited to your Budget.

 There are however, some useful tools to help fill in the gaps, starting with SocialMention.
 This is essentially an online search engine that allows its users to search for mentions of selected terms in social media conversations, on blogs, and so forth.
 The tool is not perfect or comprehensive, but it’s close enough that it is a good addition to any online reputation monitoring toolset.
 What’s more, it offers “alerts,” like Google Alerts and Bing Alerts, which makes it convenient.

-Another great tool to use would be ReviewTracker is another essential tool, it also is one that does exactly what it says it does.
+Another great tool to use would be ReviewTracker.
+ReviewTracker is another essential tool, which does exactly what it says it does.
 By using ReviewTracker, companies can keep abreast of all their latest reviews, on sites like Yelp, OpenTable and Foursquare.
 Given how influential online reviews have become, in terms of consumer behaviour and purchasing, online review monitoring is truly vital.

 One quick note we might offer is that ReviewTracker is a paid service, which means that some smaller companies may hesitate at using it.
 If that’s the boat you are in, note that you can simply monitor your online reviews manually, this would mean visiting your online review profiles at least once a day.
 Diligence is critical, however, should a negative online review appear, you will want to know about it as soon as possible.